 What Happens When Fault Is Disputed in a Car Accident in Reading?

-When fault is disputed in a Reading car accident, the claim process often becomes more complex and more closely scrutinised.
+When fault is disputed in a Reading car accident, the claim process often becomes more complex and more closely scrutinized.
 Insurance companies pay heightened attention to cases involving serious injuries, where potential payouts are higher, and liability questions carry greater financial risk.

 In these situations, investigators may examine skid marks, medical records, vehicle damage, and witness statements to determine what really happened.